China diplomats leave UK over Manchester protester attack

 But he later told reporters he had been trying to protect his colleagues, adding that Mr Chan was "abusing my country, my leader.
 I think it's my duty".

-China's decision to remove the diplomats is seen as an attempt to de-escalate the dispute and avoid further tit-for-tat exchanges between it and the UK.
+China's decision to remove the diplomats is seen by some as an attempt to de-escalate the dispute and avoid further tit-for-tat exchanges between it and the UK.

+However, the spokesman for the Chinese embassy in London said on Wednesday the UK had failed to protect its staff, adding it had launched its own representations with Britain over the incident.

+It said Mr Zheng had returned to China under a "normal rotation of Chinese consular officials" after completing a term of office.

-UK officials made clear the Chinese embassy in London was fully aware that if the diplomats did not agree to take part in the police investigation, then there would be further consequences.
+UK officials made clear the embassy was fully aware that if the diplomats did not agree to take part in the police investigation, then there would be consequences.

 This is likely to have included the men being declared persona non grata and expelled from the UK.